MultiSafepay/docs/content/integration/ready-made/magento2/old/_index.md

 {{< alert-notice >}} **Alert!** This plugin is end-of-life and we are phasing out support.
 Migrate to the [new plugin](/payments/integrations/ecommerce-platforms/magento2/) as soon as possible. {{< /alert-notice >}}

-### Introduction

-The installation can be carried out in three ways:
+You can install the plugin via:

 + SFTP
 + Composer
-+ Magento Marketplace.
++ Magento Marketplace

-In this manual we describe the installation via Composer.
+This manual is for installation via Composer.

 {{% introduction_plugin "Magento 2" %}}

-### 1. Requirements
+### Requirements
 - Magento Open Source version 2.2.x & 2.3.x & 2.4.x
 - PHP 7.0 and higher
 - Tested with PHP 7.0 (Magento 2.3.x adds support for 7.2)

 _*If you are using [Magento Commerce](https://business.adobe.com/products/magento/magento-commerce.html), contact us at <integration@multisafepay.com>_

-### 2. Installation
+## Installation
 Run the following commands via the CLI:

 ```